 All eating disorder referrals will be assessed for need and seen as appropriate.
 We can also provide a liaison service to referrers for advice and consultation.

 Assessments are conducted by a specialist and are reviewed by the team at a weekly assessment meeting.
 The assessment procedure includes:

-Within two weeks of assessment, we send a written report to the patient and copied with a short covering letter to the referrer and/or GP.
+Within two weeks of assessment, we send a written report to the patient with a short covering letter to the referrer and/or GP.
 The assessment letter and care plan are then reviewed with the patient at a follow-up appointment two to three weeks after assessment.
 Those with sub-clinical eating disorders are offered an assessment letter, advice and self-help book, and where appropriate, treatment recommendations for primary or secondary care.